lubuntu-team/manual/source/3/3.2/3.2.20/Picom_Configuration.rst

 .. image:: picom_conf_fade.png

 The :guilabel:`Window Types` tab lets you change settings for many different types of windows indivuadally.
 The different type of windows are :guilabel:`Combo, Desktop, Dialog, Dnd, Dock, Dropdown menu, Menu, Normal, Notification, Popup menu, Splash, Toolbar, Tooltip, Unkown`, or :guilabel:`Utility`.
+To expand a window type left click on the rightward pointed arrow.
+To collapse a type of window left click on the downward pointed arrow.
 To change the opacity of a each type of window change the :guilabel:`Opacity` field.

 .. image:: picom-window-types.png